Investing in women. Advancing opportunities.

 - Increased financial turnover

 The positive impact also goes far beyond the workplace.
 Women have been shown to invest 90% of their income into their families and communities, making the potential developmental effects of their empowerment exponential.

 What is amfori doing?

-In China, we have partnered with International Organization for Migration (IOM) to conduct a research project in order to understand the situation and needs of female migrant workers.
+In China, we partnered with International Organization for Migration (IOM) to conduct a research project to understand the situation and needs of female migrant workers.
 Internal female migrant workers in China face a range of vulnerabilities and challenges, from human trafficking to labour exploitation.
-The challenges also encompass limited or lack of access to parental leave and child care, medical and health services and occupational health and safety, legal assistance and work-life balance.
+The challenges also encompass limited or lack of access to parental leave and childcare, medical and health services and occupational health and safety, legal assistance and work-life balance.